LACMA

 Curatorial Notes

-First trained as an architect, Mexican artist Pedro Reyes engages with social and political issues through activism, pedagogy, participatory theater, and various artistic mediums, including video, painting, and sculpture.
+Trained as an architect, Mexican artist Pedro Reyes engages with social and political issues through activism, pedagogy, participatory theater, and various artistic mediums, including video, painting, and sculpture.
 His projects range from the ephemeral to the monumental.
-Tlali is an eighteen-foot sculpture assembled of individual blocks of carved volcanic stone inspired by the scale of the colossal Olmec heads found in Veracruz, Mexico.
-Reyes’s previous design comprised a complete head.
-LACMA’s iteration, however, features a portion of a face, from the forehead to the chin, supported by a stone base and a steel armature.
-While still monumental in scale, the sculpture is reminiscent, in both form and iconography, of a smaller class of artifact, the Olmec mask (see, e.g., AC1992.134.2 and M.86.311.6).
+Tlali is an eighteen-foot sculpture assembled of individual blocks of carved volcanic stone inspired by the colossal scale of Olmec heads found in Veracruz, Mexico.
+His original design represented a complete head.
+LACMA’s version, instead, consists of a fragmented head (from the forehead to the chin), supported by a stone base and a steel armature.
+While still monumental in scale, the sculpture recalls, in both form and iconography, some of the smaller Olmec works in LACMA’s collection (see, for example, AC1992.134.2 and M.86.311.6).

-Tlali was commissioned in 2021 by Mexico City’s government to replace a Christopher Columbus statue in the Paseo de la Reforma, one the city’s main avenues.
-However, the announcement was met with mixed reviews, which led to a petition from Mexico’s arts and culture community to halt work on the sculpture and choose a different monument.
-Today, that roundabout is dedicated to The Women Who Fight and Mexico’s femicide victims.
+Reyes’s first iteration of the sculpture was the subject of much controversy.
+It was commissioned in 2021 by Mexico City’s government to replace a statue of Christopher Columbus located at the center of a traffic roundabout (glorieta) on Paseo de la Reforma, one the city’s main avenues.
+The announcement of the commission, however, was met with mixed reviews, leading Mexico’s arts and culture community to petition for its cancellation and the selection of a different monument.
+Today, it is known as La Glorieta de la Mujeres que Luchan (the Roundabout of the Women Who Fight), acknowledging Mexico’s victims of femicide and the ongoing struggles of women.

-Tlali’s installation at LACMA places it in conversation with other prominent outdoor works like Michael Heizer’s Levitated Mass (M.2011.35) and Mariana Castillo Deball’s Feathered Changes, and with ancient American artifacts and ancestors present in the inaugural installation of the North and South entrances of the David Geffen Galleries.
+The version of Tlali installed at LACMA places the work in conversation with other prominent outdoor works as well as ancient American artifacts present in the inaugural installation of the north and south entrances of the David Geffen Galleries.

 Copyright